 Clicking on ads throughout the site helps pay for the yearly web hosting fees.
 At a rate of pennies per click, it’s not much but it’s what pays that bill.
-(With enough regular contributions, I’d gladly get rid of the ads).
-Sharing and linking to my web pages, as well as liking, re-tweeting, commenting and subscribing to Halifax Trails on social media all greatly help exposure.
+(With regular contributions or shop purchases, I’d gladly get rid of the ads).

 The simple act of sharing, commenting, “liking” and subscribing.
 All forms of engagement on the site or on social media are valuable feedback and a huge boost to algorithmic rankings.
 These simple acts are very helpful to reach a broader audience.
 More importantly, I’m motivated foremost by knowing my work is appreciated.